 That’s a setback for the state that wants to become a trillion-dollar economy by 2025, aiming to grow at an annualised rate of 15.4 percent.
-Maharashtra, which contributes about 13 percent to India’s $1.2-trillion GDP, is reeling under a farm crisis due to uneven monsoon rains last year.
+Maharashtra, which contributes more than 18 percent to India’s $1.2-trillion GDP, is reeling under a farm crisis due to uneven monsoon rains last year.
 It has already pardoned loans of nearly 60 lakh farmers.

 Output off all kharif crops barring sugarcane is expected to decline, led by food grains.
 Overall production, the survey said, will drop by 14.4 percent of the GSVA of crops.

 As a result, farm growth is expected to contract by a massive 8.3 percent compared to a 22.5 percent growth in the previous year.
 That’s the worst agriculture performance in three years.
 Farm and allied activities contribute nearly 12 percent to the state’s GDP.

 Industry growth will decline in line with a manufacturing slowdown after demonetisation and the Goods and Services Tax across the country.
 Industry in Maharashtra, which contributes 33.6 percent to the GSDP, will grow at 6.5 percent compared with 6.9 percent a year ago.